BMeu/EasyJWT/README.md

         self._not_an_attribute = True
 ```

-You can now create the actual token by instantiating your class, setting your values on this token object, and then
+You can now create the actual token by instantiating your class with the key with which the token will be encoded,
-calling EasyJWT's `create` method, passing the key with which the token will be encoded.
+setting your values on this token object, and then calling EasyJWT's `create` method.

 ```python
 token_object = MySuperSimpleJWT('Super secret key')